bcaul/Quanser-Arm/README.md

 ## Current status

-- `qarm/` contains the URDF and mesh resources for the QArm.
+- `sim/qarm/` contains the URDF and mesh resources for the QArm.
-- `common.QArmBase` defines a joint-space control interface.
+- `common.QArmBase` defines the joint-space API and default joint ordering.
-- `sim.SimQArm` and `hardware.RealQArm` are skeleton implementations that will
-  be wired to PyBullet and the Quanser API respectively.

-Next steps (to be done by a human):

-- Implement the PyBullet environment in `sim/env.py`.
-- Connect `SimQArm` to the PyBullet simulation.
+- `sim.env.QArmSimEnv` runs the PyBullet backend; `sim.SimQArm` wraps it to match `QArmBase`.
-- Connect `RealQArm` to the physical QArm via the Quanser Python SDK.
-- Build student-facing templates and milestone scripts on top of `QArmBase`.
+- `api.make_qarm` switches between simulation (default, headless) and the stubbed `hardware.RealQArm`.
+- `student_template/` holds a runnable joint-control sandbox for teams.
+- `hardware.RealQArm` remains a stub until the Quanser SDK is available.

 ## Local setup (for devs and students)